2026 Leasing Prices

 Horses benefit from massage as well.
 Please consider getting your lease horse a massage throughout the year.
 Approximate cost $75-$90 per massage.

-Horses are not to be ridden for more than 60 minutes per ride.
+Horses are not to be ridden for more than 60 minutes during a lease ride.
 This includes time on the trails, warm up and cool down.
 This is by no means a requirement.
 If your horse is doing well and you have reached your goals for the day, stop riding.

 Leasers must have a set lesson day and time each week.
 Lessons may be adjusted as needed if horse availability allows when the schedule is set for the week.